dora-liao/dora-liao/README.md

 **About Me**

-I'm a rising junior at Boston University studying Biomedical Engineering with a minor in Computer Science.
-From synthetic biology research to pharma and AI, I'm interested in where biology, computation, technology, and entrepreneurship meet.
-This past summer, I interned at Ipsen Biopharmaceuticals, where I got hooked on one question: how can we leverage ML and data tools to make wet-lab research and clinical development faster and more rigorous?
-When I'm not in the lab, you can probably find me out for a run along the Esplanade or cafe hopping around Boston.
-Feel free to connect with me!
+I'm a rising junior at Boston University studying Biomedical Engineering with a minor in Computer Science, focused on where synthetic biology, computation, and machine learning meet.
+This past summer I interned at Ipsen Biopharmaceuticals, where I got hooked on one question: how can we use ML and data tools to make wet-lab research and clinical development faster and more rigorous?

+I'm especially interested in research and engineering work at the intersection of computational biology and ML - feel free to connect!

 **Featured Work**

 *Measuring Mid-2025 LLM-Assistance on Novice Performance in Biology - arXiv:2602.16703 (2026)*

-Contributing author on a study evaluating how LLM assistance affects novice performance on biology research tasks
+Contributing author on a study evaluating how LLM assistance affects novice performance on biology research tasks.

 *Molecular Biology Wesbite*

-A React + Supabase web app that introduces the audience to biological wet-lab techniques in an interactive manner
+A React + Supabase web app that introduces the audience to biological wet-lab techniques in an interactive, hands-on way.

 *RhythmRun - HackMIT*